Fortyseven/ircawp/README.md

 # ircawp

-An easy to setup Llama.cpp-based IRC bot with easily extensible plugin functionality.
+An easy to setup OpenAI API (Ollama, Llamacpp, etc) connected IRC bot with easily extensible plugin functionality.

 Ircawp is under _heavy development_ and may undergo significant changes.
 I'm already planning a refactor to make it easier to port to other services, like Discord.